-The need of developing a concept, for the purpose of depicting a portrait, is the main characteristic of the Constructionist approach in portrait photography.
-This is apparent in scenarios where photographer needs to recreate a scene revolving around a theme – being of nature such as romance, happiness, social appearance, identity, professionalism or simply conveying an idea.
-Good examples of constructionist approach can be found, in particular, on the fields of advertising and fine art photography where specific ideas are to be disseminated.
+The need for developing a concept, for the purpose of depicting a portrait, is the main characteristic of the Constructionist approach in portrait photography.
+This is apparent in scenarios where a photographer needs to recreate a scene revolving around a theme – being of nature such as romance, happiness, social appearance, identity, professionalism or simply conveying an idea.
+Good examples of the constructionist approach can be found, in particular, in the fields of advertising and fine art photography where specific ideas are to be disseminated.

-With sometimes bold and formalist visual language, constructionist approach carries strong social significance in the way it can influence people’s political,social, creative and intellectual views.
+With sometimes bold and formalist visual language, the constructionist approach carries strong social significance in the way it can influence people’s political, social, creative and intellectual views.

 Example of Constructionist approach to portrait photography

-This is the approach where portraits are photographed on premises with the purpose of revealing more about subject’s professional or personal identity.
-Environmental portraits are usually photographed with wide angle lenses, accommodating more of the content the subject is surrounded by.
+This is the approach where portraits are photographed on-premises with the purpose of revealing more about the subject’s professional or personal identity.
+Environmental portraits are usually photographed with wide-angle lenses, accommodating more of the content the subject is surrounded by.
 Environmental portraiture is very popular and useful within the commercial sector, where often people are photographed holding items or doing something, typical for their professions – surgeon performing operation, barrister making coffee, artist performing etc.

 Example of Environmental approach to portrait photography

-Candid approach in photography is very common in photojournalism or street photography, photographing people without their knowledge – unaware of photographer’s intend.
+The candid approach in photography is very common in photojournalism or street photography, photographing people without their knowledge – unaware of a photographer’s intend.
 Although being very invasive approach, as in the example with paparazzi photographers.
 Many iconic images, with explicit visual narrative characteristics, of people being part of important events and locations in our history were captured, thanks to more modest and refined candid photography approach.

-In contrast to Constructionist approach, candid photography captures real life scenes disconnecting from photographer’s creative or ideological preferences.
-A common element between the Environmental and Candid approaches is the encapsulating of moments in time, holding detailed description based on subject’s surrounding.
+In contrast to the Constructionist approach, candid photography captures real-life scenes disconnecting from the photographer’s creative or ideological preferences.
+A common element between the Environmental and Candid approaches is the encapsulating of moments in time, holding detailed description based on the subject’s surrounding.